openteamsinc/repos-proposal-publisher/README.md

 - Author: Must be a valid GitHub username, and should have an account on REPOS website.
 - Whether the organization is willing to sponsor the project: Yes or No.
 - Whether this is an existing OSS project: Yes or No.
-- Project Description: Cannot be empty, must meet Moderation Standards, and must be of minimum 50 words.
+- Project Description: Cannot be empty, must meet Moderation Standards.
-- Project Details & Specifications: Cannot be empty, must meet Moderation Standards, and must be of minimum 50 words.
+- Project Details & Specifications: Can be empty, must meet Moderation Standards.
-- Project Stages: Cannot be empty.
-Phase 1 and Phase 2 are required.
-Each phase must meet Moderation Standards and must be of minimum 20 words.
+- Project Stages: Can be empty.
+Each phase must meet Moderation Standards.
 You can add more phases if needed.
 - Supporting Information: Can be empty, must meet Moderation Standards.